Quarter, Really

 Alternative Methods

 Some people prefer to think in terms of smaller chunks.
-This method skips the cents conversion entirely.
-Worth adding: for example, you might know that 4 quarters make $1.
+To give you an idea, you might know that 4 quarters make $1.
 So, 10 times 4 equals 40.
+Which means this method skips the cents conversion entirely.
 Both approaches are valid, but the first one is more reliable when dealing with uneven amounts.

 Common Mistakes People Make